Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • Parent has extensive violations or recent violations on record

-• Teen owns vehicle titled in their name
+• Teen owns a vehicle titled in their name

 • State laws require separate policies for emancipated minors